Your Employment Rights as a Cancer Survivor

 job to make sure it meets your needs.
 For more information on how to choose an insurance

 plan, see "What Cancer Survivors Need to Know About Health Insurance," published by

 Do not discriminate against yourself by assuming that cancer leaves you unable to

 work.
 Although cancer treatment leaves some survivors with real physical or mental disabilities,

-of your abilities compared with the mental and physical demands of the job.
+compare them with the mental and physical demands of the job.

 How to enforce your legal rights

 If you suspect that you are being treated differently at work because of your cancer

 history, consider an informal solution before jumping into a lawsuit.
 You want to